fosfad/json-pointer/README.md

 1. `~1` → `/`
 2. `~0` → `~`

-If second argument `uriFragmentIdentifierRepresentation` is `true`, percent-encoding with `encodeURIComponent` will be applied too.
+If second argument `uriFragmentIdentifierRepresentation` is `true`, percent-encoding with `decodeURIComponent` will be applied too.

 Usage examples: